melindawinter/employee-directory/README.md

 - [Github Profile](https://github.com/melindawinter)
 - melindawinter42@gmail.com
 - You can easily reach me by email or you can find me on LinkedIn here <http://www.linkedin.com/in/melinda-winter-34a25689>.

-## Credits

-A big thank you to my team members Cyrus Jose and Kate An for helping me to get this working!
-Thank you to Adam Abundis for all the resources and the extra class tutoring session.
-Thanks to Thor Nolan, my very awesome tutor who helped me get started on this project.